Iran 2006: Seeking Truth Beyond the Headlines

 Esfahan

-Day 7/8: Esfahan with the Imam Square, one of the largest squares in the world sorrounded by ornate mosques built hundreds of years ago, and its beautifully tiled bridges is one of the most magical place not just in Iran but the world.
-I eagerly explored as much as I could in a day but there was too much to see and I will need to return someday to see all that this city has to offer.
+I spent my final days in Esfahan, home to Imam Square, one of the largest and most breathtaking squares in the world, surrounded by centuries-old, ornately tiled mosques.
+With its majestic bridges and stunning architecture, Esfahan is truly one of the most magical places—not just in Iran, but the world.
+I explored as much as I could in a day, but there was far too much to see, ensuring I’d have to return someday.

 Imam Square